Legal Advice Basics: Internet’s Easiest Guide On Legal Help!

 • Does the issue involve my money, my liberty, or major rights?

-• Am I dealing with any upcoming deadline or notice?
+• Am I dealing with any upcoming deadlines or notices?

 • Is the problem too complex or too high-stakes to go it alone?